Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Beautiful Beach Strolls

-I’ve taken the best Spanish beach photos in the winter because there was almost nobody there.
+I’ve also taken the best Spanish beach photos in the winter because there was almost nobody there.
 Just me and the wide sea, with woolly clouds and the promise of a new year coming.

 Savour the Food